senlin/so-related-posts/README.md

 ### Why is the plugin showing an error message after activation?

 This plugin is an Addon for the [Meta Box plugin](http://www.deluxeblogtips.com/meta-box/).
-If you don't have that installed, this Addon is useless, so better not install it.
+If you don't have that installed, this Addon is useless.
+If you click on the link that shows with the error message you will go to a new page "Required Plugin" to install the Meta Box plugin.

 ### I don't like the output on my Single Post, can I change anything?